 Antique and rare unique Samoan Siapo added on May 22nd 2017

 Vintage Siapo in excellent condition., this has been carefully stored.
 Superbly designed with geometric patterns of squares and triangles.
 What seems to the eye as a simple branch with leaves in rhythmic order in fact symbolizes shoals of fish or flocks of birds, one of the oldest design motifs.
 Very hard to find impressive pieces of this size.
 This is very large....

 Very rare and valuable Siapo purchased from the estate of Mary Pritchard.
 There is no provenance to prove this fact, but the style and high skill suggests that this piece has been created by one of the best crafts persons of the time.
 This has been well used but is in good condition, with light overall wear.
 Dimensions: 1720mm x 1530mm. $1200.00 (SA12)

 Antique Siapo with traditional geometric motifs.
 The symbolic meaning of these varies between flocks of birds, shoals of fish with nets these were caught in.
 Good used condition with some edge fraying and wear on the folds, which is usual for used pieces from Ca 1905.
-Dimensions: 2050mm x 1640mm. $355.00 (SA18) ON HOLD (LWS)
+Dimensions: 2050mm x 1640mm. $355.00 (SA18) SOLD (LWS)